lzim/mtl/session02/s02_learner/mtl_session02_see.md

 3. Apply your clinical expertise to identify new information about a team patient in the "data" tabs.

 # In-session Exercise (30 minutes)

+## Participatory Learning from Simulation
+This graphic illustrates how **_Modeling to Learn_** can help us to get more of our Veterans to the right place and the right time to meet their needs using participatory learning from simulation.
+We look back at the last two years of data to see *what is* in our team now.
+Then, the sim UI is used to look at team trends 2 years into the future to answer *what if* questions about different decisions the team could make.

 <img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/illustrations/data_ui_sim_ui.png">

 ## *MTL* on BISL

-### 1. Go to mtl.how/data.
+### 1. Using Internet Explorer, go to mtl.how/data.
 First select your VISN and then select your facility.
 ![](https://github.com/lzim/teampsd/blob/master/resources/gifs/data_ui_login.gif)

 ### 2. Explore the information available in the BISL sharepoint splash page
 ![](https://github.com/lzim/teampsd/blob/master/resources/gifs/data_ui_splashpage.gif)

 - Click on the View dropdown.
 What View options are there and what do they mean?
-  - Count: Aggregate Data for Viz trends
+  + Count: Aggregate Data for Viz trends for Diagnostic data, Encounter types of visits, Health Factors data related to visits, and Measures or flag names
-  - Data: Sortable report of data
+  + Data: Sortable report of data for Diagnostic data, Health Factors data related to visits, and Measures or flag names
-  - Diag: Diagnostic data
-  - Enc: Encounter types of visits
-  - HF: Health Factors data related to visits
-  - Meas: Measures or flag names
+  + Viz: Visualization of trends for Diagnostic data, Encounter types of visits, Health Factors data related to visits, and Measures or flag names
-  - Viz: Visualization of trends

 - What filtering options are available?
   - Filter to your clinic or division to see trends for the last two years.

-## Your Team Data Folder

-### 3. Scroll to your team folder at the bottom of the page.
+### 3. Your Team Data Folder: Scroll to your team folder at the bottom of the page.
 Open the data_ui folder and open your data_ui file in Excel.
 - Select your station using the control tab.
 If you have any issues with permissions, Team PSD can help you.
 - Click "Get Clinic List" and it will pull in clinics for your facility.
 ![](https://github.com/lzim/teampsd/blob/master/resources/gifs/session2_data_ui_1.gif)

 ### 4. Go to the ClinicSelection tab.
 Use columns C-H to select the clinics that make up your team.
 - You can sort and filter by Clinic Name, Division Name, Physical Location, Primary and Secondary Stopcode.
 - Or, if your team has designated provider clinics, you can select by provider name.
 - Note: This will pull all clinics used in the last two years (including de-activated clinics: denoted by "ZZ").
 You can see the de-activated clinics in column I.
 - Follow the instructions in **Box A2.**
 - After filtering, click add all.
 Fine tune your selections by double-clicking on the clinic name in column A (to remove) or column C (to add).

 ### 5. To view your team patient data and your team trends click on "Get-Patient-level Data."
 We will not do this in-session today.
 - **You already have a fresh data UI file to work with already in your team data folder.**